-Composition (ENG 1230 or 1270 and ENG 1280)
+Composition (ENG 1230 or 1270 and ENG 1280) 6 credit hours

-Mathematics/Critical Thinking
+Mathematics/Critical Thinking 6 credit hours

-Humanities
+Humanities 9 credit hours

-Natural Sciences
+Natural Sciences 9 credit hours

-Social Sciences
+Social Sciences 9 credit hours

-Total
+Total 39 credit hours

 - A minimum of 30 hours as a student within the program. - Successful completion of university examinations in English and reading, federal, state and other examinations as required.
-Math placement examinations are necessary for students who wish to take courses for which passing the Math examination is a prerequisite. - Payment of the graduate fee. - Completion of ICP 4500 (Individualized Curriculum Capstone)\\
+Math placement examinations are necessary for students who wish to take courses for which passing the Math examination is a prerequisite. - Payment of the graduate fee. - Completion of ICP 4500 (Individualized Curriculum Capstone)\\ - \\ ICP 4500 fulfills the senior thesis/capstone course for ICP majors.